 Ham Balls with Brown Sugar Ham Glaze

-This is also one of the best uses for leftover ham from Easter or Christmas.
-Ground ham mixed with ground pork, bound with crushed cereal and egg, glazed with a three-ingredient sauce that thickens and sticks as it bakes.
+This is also one of the best recipes for leftover ham from Easter or Christmas.
+Ground ham combined with ground pork, held together with crushed cereal and an egg, and then glazed with a three-ingredient sauce that thickens and sticks while it bakes.
+The recipe makes a huge batch, is easy to freeze, and reheats like a dream (without drying out) — so it falls into the category of meals that are worth making twice.

 What Makes This Recipe Work